bnfour/zim-plugin-text-indent/README.md

 ![why yes, i like the color orange, how could you tell](readme-images/enable.png)

 To uninstall, remove the file from the plugin folder.
-It can also be disabled without full removal.
+The plugin can also be disabled without removal.

 ## Configuration
 The hotkeys can be changed via Key bindings menu (Edit → Preferences (Ctrl+,) → Key bindings) while the plugin is enabled; look for the following actions: